 8. That labor is the hardest part about parenting

 It’s not.
-Labor is nothing compared to the physical exhaustion those first few weeks.
-And the mental drain of 24/7 mom duty.
+Labor is nothing compared to the physical exhaustion those first few weeks and the mental drain of 24/7 mom duty.

-Put simply: parenting is the most “learn on the job” job there could be, misconceptions and all.
+Thankfully, we learn as we go along.
+As they say, parenting is the most “learn on the job” job there could be, misconceptions and all.

 Get more tips:

 - 5 Maya Angelou Quotes that Apply to Parenthood

 - 7 Ideas to Pull Yourself Out of a Bad Parenting Day

 - What to Do When Your Husband Doesn’t Help with the Baby Because He Works

 - 14 Funny Things People without Kids Say